confluentinc/schema-registry/docs/serializer-formatter.rst

 receive Avro data in JSON format from the console.
 Under the hood, they use ``AvroMessageReader`` and ``AvroMessageFormatter`` to convert between Avro and JSON.

-To run the Kafka console tools, first make sure that Zookeeper, Kafka and the Schema Registry server are all started.
+To run the Kafka console tools, first make sure that |zk|, Kafka and the Schema Registry server are all started.
 In the following examples, we use the default value of the schema registry URL.
 You can configure that by supplying